Devstia/hcpp-dev-pw/README.md

 # hcpp-dev-pw
-Devstia Preview plugin for HestiaCP enables Devstia Preview features on the desktop app.
+Devstia Personal Web plugin for HestiaCP enables Devstia Personal Web features on the desktop app.

 &nbsp;
  > :warning: !!!
 Note: NOT for live or production servers; for "localhost" development only!
 This repo contains code for ease-of-development only and may pose security risks on untested servers.